-Forklifts and ATVs provide invaluable tools for construction workers, who need to be able to move what would be otherwise impossibly heavy objects across jobsites.
+Forklifts and ATVs provide invaluable tools for construction workers, who need to be able to move what would be otherwise impossibly heavy objects across job sites.
 But when those important tools are not used properly, poorly maintained, or under poor safety training or direction, they can create significant dangers to the workers operating the vehicles, standing on them, or anywhere nearby.

 In November 2016, a NJ worker died after falling from the end of a forklift when the fork end detached, as the result of a mechanical failure.
 OSHA investigators told police that the manner of the forklift’s use was improper, and the employer reportedly had a history of workplace safety violations including two previous fines for improper safety.
 In a separate incident the same month, a CA worker was crushed to death when a forklift rolled over and pinned him.
 The next week, another IL man was struck by a forklift and killed.

-Crane accidents and collapses, particularly in urban centers, have earned a rightful reputation as significant dangers to worker, and public, safety.
+Crane accidents and collapses, particularly in urban centers, have earned a rightful reputation as significant dangers to worker, and the public, safety.
 In New York, on March 2008 a crane working on the Tappan Zee Bridge collapsed upon six lanes of traffic.
 By sheer chance, the crane somehow missed all but one of the 138 thousand cars which crossed beneath it every day.

 Only a few months later, another crane collapse propelled the cab and the arm into a building across the street.
 The operator was pronounced dead at the scene.
 “I always look up at that crane,” noted an officer working nearby.
 But after the incidents, “I’m afraid to drive under it”

-And just this year, in November 2016, after the 6,500-pound beam was being moved into place when the crane's rigging reportedly failed, and the beam instead the steel beam fell four stories into the crane's cab, killing both the operator and flagman.
-3 "The beam was too heavy for the cable.
-They should have used stronger cable to carry that amount of weight," noted at least one onsite source.
-As a result of the accident the city announced hearings to consider new ways to improve building safety.
+And just this year, in November 2016, after the 6,500-pound beam was being moved into place when the crane’s rigging reportedly failed, and the beam instead the steel beam fell four stories into the crane’s cab, killing both the operator and flagman.
+3 “The beam was too heavy for the cable.
+They should have used a stronger cable to carry that amount of weight,” noted at least one onsite source.
+As a result of the accident, the city announced hearings to consider new ways to improve building safety.

 Other Heavy Machinery

 But forklifts and cranes are only two of the many types of heavy machines which construction workers use, and risk injury by every day.
 And the failures and harm which result can be just as devastating.
-One worker in Miami, was pinned under heavy machinery on the 12th floor of a building where he was working, and had to be evacuated by crane.
+One worker in Miami, as pinned under heavy machinery on the 12th floor of a building where he was working, and had to be evacuated by crane.

 Heavy Machinery Construction Lawsuits